-Perhaps the most stand-out result for the Ryzen 7 7800X3D was its power draw.
-Our Ryzen 7 7800X3D test system sucked less than 200W from the wall at load, which was barely more than a third of what we saw with the Core i9-13900K, 80W less than with the Ryzen 7 7700X and 190W less than with the Core i7-13700K.
+The Ryzen 7 7800X3D power draw was perhaps its most stand-out result.
+Our Ryzen 7 7800X3D test system sucked less than 200W from the wall at load, which was barely more than a third of what we saw with the Core i9-13900K, 80W less than with the Ryzen 7 7700X, and 190W less than with the Core i7-13700K.

 This makes it the most power-efficient gaming CPU out there, topping many performance charts, but drawing far less power than any other mid-range or high-end CPUs.